-Cash from operations:
+Cash for operations:

-Cash from operations for the first quarter of 2005 was primarily due to the collection of accounts receivable.
-This was offset by higher inventory, an increase in prepaid and other assets and the timing of payments.
-Cash used in operations in 2004 was to support higher working capital.
+Increased cash from operations for the second quarter and first half of 2005 was due to improved operating results and working capital, primarily the collection of accounts receivable.
+Cash used in operations for the same periods in 2004 was to support higher working capital.